-An Adventure in Space is a short game that is about landing on various planets to find crates which help refill your resources, as well as special key crates, that are required to use the portal and thus, to win the game.
+An Adventure in Space is a short game that is about landing on various planets to find crates which help refill your resources, as well as special key crates, that are required to use a portal and thus, to win the game.

 When I started developing this game (7 months ago!), I thought of it as a project for “a month, maybe two”, to “have something I can do sound design for”.
 Admittedly, I did not work on it for a few weeks when I was doing university stuff, still, this is an incredible long time for me, working on one, single project.

 The idea for the game to be set in space was inspired by another game I played quite frequently back then; ‘The Long Journey Home’ by Daedalic Entertainment West.
-I really like that game, especially the parts in which you control the land module trying to gather ressources on planets, which became the main influence of ‘An Adventure in Space’.
+I really like that game, especially the parts in which you control the land module trying to gather resources on planets, which became the main influence of ‘An Adventure in Space’.